5 Supplements that help Autoimmune Disorders

 Though I favour that you satisfy your EPA and DHA requirement by consuming cold-water, fatty fish, I recognise that’s not always feasible.
 If you’re using fermented cod liver oil, it does include a modest measure of both EPA and DHA.
 Some may benefit from supplementary EPA and DHA, which can be acquired by taking one gram per day of high-quality fish oil.

 PREBIOTICS AND PROBIOTICS

 Probiotics and prebiotics improve T-regulatory cell function, which helps to maintain the immune system in balance.
 Probiotics and prebiotics collectively can defend against adverse alterations to the gut microbiota, which have been associated with heightened susceptibility to autoimmune disease and persistent inflammation.

-Soil-based organisms may be very helpful for those with autoimmune disease.
+Soil-based organisms may be beneficial for those with autoimmune disease.
 These variety of bacteria were ubiquitous in dirt and untreated water during the vast majority of our evolutionary history, and our ancestors surely consumed them in significant volume on an everyday basis.
-Ironically, while we’ve gone to enormous lengths through advancement in cleanliness and hygiene to decrease our vulnerability to these organisms, contemporary investigation has proven that they have a significant T-regulatory influence on
+Ironically, while we’ve gone to enormous lengths through advancement in cleanliness and hygiene to decrease our vulnerability to these organisms, a contemporary investigation has proven that they have a significant T-regulatory influence on our immune system.

 This article is not intended to provide medical advice, diagnosis or treatment.